TUD-IMB/fosanalysis/doc/GettingStarted.md

 - make the modules available by adding the directory where `fosanalysis` is stored to the `$PYTHONPATH` system variable.

 ## Software Architecture
-As a design principle, `fosanalysis` consists of several modules, each dedicated to a single specific functionality.
+Modularity is the a design principle of `fosanalysis`.
+Each module dedicated to a single specific functionality.
 Two major types of components exist: workflows and task components.
 Task components implement algorithmic approaches for a specific task, e.g., integration or data loading.
 Alternative approaches for the same task are interchangeable, as they implement the same interface.
 Workflow components combine several such task components in a plug and play manner to construct complex workflows.
-This enables fine-grained access to algorithm settings in a flexible, yet easily comprehensive way.
+This enables fine-grained, easy to understand algorithm configuration.

 ## Getting Started
 Assuming a successful installation, you can follow the steps the this short tutorial.